Evgeny Lebedev: Ministers withhold security advice over appointment

 Prime Minister Boris Johnson has denied intervening over Lord Lebedev's peerage, after reports security services changed their advice after he got involved.

-Russian-born Lord Lebedev, the son of a former KGB agent, owns the Independent and London Evening Standard newspaper.
+Lord Lebedev, who has dual Russian and British nationality, is the son of a former KGB spy.
+He moved to the UK as a child, and has dual Russian and British nationality.

-He became a non-party, crossbench peer in July 2020, after being nominated by the prime minister.
+The Independent and London Evening Standard newspaper owner became a non-party, crossbench peer in July 2020, after being nominated by Mr Johnson.

 Labour's motion called on the government to publish documents about Lord Lebedev's appointment it had received from, or given to, the House of Lords Appointment Committee (HOLOC), which vets peerage nominations.